-B.1 Armor Materials
+A.1 Armor Materials

 Archer's Gauntlets: Hand protection worn by combat archers and siege engineers consisting of ice hockey gloves with the fingers cut off, so that the back of the hand and the wrist are protected.
-A partial gauntlets made of rigid material, lined with $\frac{1}{4}$ inch (6mm) of closed-cell foam is equivalent.
+A half gauntlet made of rigid material, lined with 1⁄4 inch (6mm) of closed-cell foam is equivalent.